Is my train running today? Passengers face rail disruption until end of year

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

 After Christmas, millions of people are on the move around Britain.
-But anyone planning to travel by train during the remaining five days 2024 faces possible disruption due to a combination of rail engineering work and strikes.
+But anyone planning to travel by train during the remaining four days of 2024 faces possible disruption due to a combination of rail engineering work and strikes.

-Even though most stations and routes have reopened after two days of closure, the UK’s two busiest stations – Liverpool Street and Paddington in London – remain shut, with disarray elsewhere.
+Even though most stations and routes have reopened after two days of closure, the UK’s two busiest stations – Liverpool Street and Paddington in London – remain shut.

-Most trains through Wolverhampton in the West Midlands are cancelled due to signal failure, and London Northwestern Railway has cancellations between London Euston, Birmingham and Stafford.
+On the West Coast main line, which connects London Euston with the West Midlands, northwest England, North Wales and southern Scotland, the electricity supply has failed between Watford Junction and Milton Keynes Central.

+National Rail says: “Trains may be cancelled, revised or delayed by up to 40 minutes.
+Disruption is expected to continue until 12 noon.”

 All the advice and information you need is here.